SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 ---
 ## *"Do I need to write tests?"*

-This question was bothering me from a while and I could't find answer until last month.
+This question was bothering me for a while and I couldn't find the answer until last month.

 In October I've started to think about writing something bigger than I usually do.
 That is why I wanted to create a plan that I could follow during my development process.
 I wrote on a piece of paper every functionality that I want to implement in my new Invoicing app and after that first concerns appeared.